paths-erc/docs/gis/index.md

 {% include gis-menu.html %}

-These pages aimed at providing an in-depth description of the GIS that are data currently being processed by “PAThs” and made freely available, when copyright and license of the source data permit redistribution.
+These pages aim at providing an in-depth description of the GIS that are data currently being processed by “PAThs” and made freely available, when copyright and license of the source data permit redistribution.